About MREP

 Simultaneously, ongoing conversations ensued among fishing community leaders active in the fisheries management process who recognized fishermen struggling to navigate the complex regulations and management processes.

-GMRI was brought on as the facilitator and manager of MREP, on behalf of regional fishermen leadership, in 2003.
-Since then, MREP has become a nationally recognized training program for fishermen, managers, scientists, and other fisheries industry members.
-We are pleased to have successfully implemented sister MREPs serving fisheries of the U.S. Southeast in 2012, Caribbean in 2014, West Coast in 2016, North Pacific in 2023, and most recently to the Western Pacific for MREP’s first workshop delivery planned for 2025.
+GMRI was brought on as the facilitator and manager of MREP, on behalf of regional fishermen leadership, in 2005.
+Since then MREP has become a nationally recognized training program for fishermen and women, managers, scientists, and other fisheries industry members.
+We are pleased to have successfully implemented sister MREPs serving fisheries of the U.S. Southeast in 2012, Caribbean in 2014, West Coast in 2016, North Pacific in 2023, and most recently in the Western Pacific with the first workshop delivery planned for 2025.

 Much is at stake for fishermen as they work to build sustainable, resilient, and ecologically and economically healthy fisheries.

-In each region, local fishermen, other industry members, and fisheries science and management experts work with GMRI staff to ensure it is regionally relevant and evolves as new challenges arise in the fisheries.
+In each region, local fishermen and women, other industry members, and fisheries science and management experts work with GMRI staff to ensure it is regionally relevant and evolves as new challenges arise in the fisheries.

 Nationally recognized, regionally unique.